ScintillatorSynth/scintillatorsynth.org/content/en/docs/Quark Documentation/Guides/Scintillator-User-Guide.md

 Much like audio programming, graphics programming is a highly specialized field with the opportunity for a lifetime of learning in domain-specific knowledge and experience.
 Scintillator presents a simplified view of the process of producing real-time graphics on modern graphics architectures, both to keep the metaphor to SuperCollider audio programming intact and to avoid cluttering the interface with less beneficial detail.
 What follows here is an overview of the different stages of producing images that are exposed to Scintillator for manipulation.
-Much has been simplified or omitted, please refer to the Further Reading section below for more detail. ß
+Much has been simplified or omitted, please refer to the Further Reading section below for more detail.